Photonsters/anycubic-photon-docs/FAQ.md

 - Use soft tissues and a small spray of IPA to remove any dried resin, buff with microfiber cloth.

 ### How do I clean the FEP Film?
-- Once you have drained the vat of resin, spray down with IPA and wipe with paper towel.
-Spray again and use soft tissue on the clear FEP, finally buff the FEP with microfiber lens cloth.
-Be careful of dried resin on the cloth that could scratch the FEP.
+- Once you have drained the vat of resin, spray down with IPA and gently wipe off with paper towel or soft tissue.
+Spray again and use soft tissue to soak off the remaining residue from the FEP.
+You may need to repeat this several times.
+Finally buff the FEP with microfiber lens cloth.
+Be careful of dried resin on the cloth that could scratch or puncture the FEP.
 Santize wipes can also be used then buff with lens cloth.

 ### What else can I use to clean my prints and tools from uncured resin?
 - If you have bought a water washable resin, you can simply use water and some mild soap.
 A small brush is very helpful to get into and clean the fine grooves or holes.